 Step 6: Upload existing contacts into Mailchimp

 If you already have existing subscribers, it’s very easy to add them into Mailchimp.
-Go to LISTS in the top left and then select the list you wish to add contacts to.
+Go to AUDIENCE in the top left and then select the audience you wish to add contacts to.
 Click ADD CONTACTS and choose IMPORT CONTACTS.
 It will give you 3 options: ‘import from CSV’, ‘copy & paste from file’ or ‘integrated service’.
 (N.B.
 If you have already imported some subscribers it will give you a 4th option to ‘use settings from last import’.)

 The simplest way to import contacts into Mailchimp, is by CSV.
 Your existing email service provider should provide you with the option to export your subscribers as a CSV file.
 If this is the case, then do that first, then choose the CSV option in Mailchimp and click NEXT in the bottom right.
 You will be prompted to upload your CSV file.